natashamalam/JustCalendar/README.md

 ##### Sample intregartion processs:

-Add a UIView in a Controller and in the Class inspector, assign JustCalendarView in the class field.
-Then create an outlet, if you want to customize the calendar view or get the selected date with the delegate.
+1. Add a UIView in a UIViewController.
+2. Novigate to the Class inspector and assign JustCalendarView in the class field.
+3. Next create an outlet for the calendar view aka 'JustCalendarView' which was added to through the storyboard to customize the look or to implement the delegate methods.

   @IBOutlet weak var calendar: JustCalendarView!{
         didSet{